Exact Approximation In The Field Of Formal Series: Cantor Set Construction in Cantor Set Construction in Exact(ψ)

 \subsection{Acknowledgements}

-The author sincerely thanks her Ph.D. supervisors, Prof. Anish Ghosh and Prof. Ravi Raghunathan, for their constant encouragement and helpful discussions on this project.
-She also thanks Dr. Prasuna Bandi for several helpful discussions on her paper.
-Finally, she expresses her gratitude to Prof. Yann Bugeaud for showing interest in this project and for his comments on the earlier draft of this article.
+The author sincerely thanks Anish Ghsoh and Ravi Raghunathan for their encouragement and helpful discussions on this project.
+She also thanks Prasuna Bandi for several helpful discussions on her paper.
+Finally, she expresses her gratitude to Yann Bugeaud for showing interest in this project and for his comments on the earlier draft of this article.
 The author was supported by the Prime Minister’s Research Fellowship, ID: 1302639, during the course of this work.